epiphyt/block-control/README.md

 == Changelog ==

+= 1.1.1 =
+* We fixed a dependency problem, which may result in preventing the settings panel to appear.

 = 1.1.0 =
 * Since the originally planned Pro version will never be completed, we decided to merge its code into the free version of Block Control.
 * Hide blocks based on roles